MrPeterJin/Road-to-Fullstack/youtube_clone/README.md

 ## Records as present
 Stage 1: Basic HTML and CSS (Completed on May 27, 2023)
 Stage 2: Text & Image Styling (Completed on May 28, 2023)
 Stage 3: Grid & Flexbox (Completed on May 28, 2023)
 Stage 4: Media Queries (Completed on May 28, 2023)
+Stage 5: Miscellaneous (Completed on May 28, 2023)

 ## Credits
 The following lists the references I refer to during the learning of HTML/CSS.